 9. Availability of Construction Materials

 Construction material should be easily available.
-Abundant material leads to higher cost of the material.
+Abundant materials lead to higher cost of the materials.
 This directly affects the economical condition.

 There are four major steps in road alignment.
 They are: